Casual Farmhouse Style

 Come one, come all.
 Once my pumpkin theme was established I scoured stores for pumpkins in all shapes, sizes and made of varying materials.
 From ceramic to metal, and velvet to cornhusk, grouping these pumpkins were pretty to look at irresistible to touch.

 My favorite place to look for inexpensive seasonal decor is in the floral filler aisle.
 For under ten dollars I scored a dozen of these green, white and brown straw mini pumpkins.
 Scatter them or group in a large bowl or glass canister.
-The possibilities are endless.
+The possibilities were endless for this farmhouse table.

 7. Heighten Your Interest